apache/geode/Function-Best-Practices.md

 One of the primary goals in a grid environment is to achieve linear scalability - add additional compute capacity to offer predictable latency when the concurrent load increases, to increase the overall throughput or to decrease the latency.
 When dealing with stateful applications it is often the access to shared state that becomes the bottleneck.

-There are three primary features in GemFire that enable linearly scalable architectures, and they are:
+There are three primary features in Geode that enable linearly scalable architectures, and they are:

 1. Data Partitioning: uniformly stripe the data in memory across the grid
 2. Data Affinity: Keep related data that is frequently accessed or updated together colocated.
 3. Data Aware Routing: Move the data dependent behavior to the node where the data resides rather than the other way around

-GemFire supports Data Partitioning across peer server nodes in a Distributed System.
+Geode supports Data Partitioning across peer server nodes in a Distributed System.
 Partitioning spreads the data for a single data set (a.k.a. region) across a set of peer server nodes.
 Each data element (by key) is owned by only one primary partition at any point in time.
 Individual partitions are optionally replicated on one or more backup nodes to provide fault tolerance in case the primary node for the given partition fails.
 Partitioning is a key feature to scale large applications, particularly for OLTP applications that grow in terms of data volume - the number of data items managed grows rather than individual items grow over time.
 For details on the Data Partitioning options and configuration, look [here]***

-GemFire supports Data Affinity (a.k.a.
+Geode supports Data Affinity (a.k.a.
 Data Colocation) which allows data in distinct regions to be partitioned in such a was as that related information from different regions is all hosted by the same node.

 We draw inspiration for the data model from <a href="http://www.google.com/url?q=http%3A%2F%2Fwww.ics.uci.edu%2F~cs223%2Fpapers%2Fcidr07p15.pdf&sa=D&sntz=1&usg=AFQjCNFGUcY5KLOPSA0ncgeLIH4JNxekGQ">Pat Helland's 'Life beyond distributed transactions'</a> by adopting entity groups as a first class artifact designers start with, and define relationships between entities within the group (associations based on reference as well as containment).
 Rationalizing the design around entity groups will force the designer to think about data access patterns and how the data will be colocated in partitions.

 For example, consider a Customer and their Orders.
 If partitioned independently, an individual customer's orders could be distributed randomly across all of the available nodes that host Order data.
 But with Data Affinity, you can set up your region by stating something like 'create region Orders (...) colocate with Customer' and keep all contact information and all orders for a single customer in a single member.
 If for billing purposes you regularly query customer contact information and order information together to form billing statements, Then, anytime you perform an operation on those data types a single customer uses the cache of only a single member.

-GemFire support Data Aware Routing through the GemFire Function Service.
+Geode support Data Aware Routing through the Geode Function Service.
 In the case of Data Aware Functions, the behavior can be directly routed to the node(s) that hosts the data needed to execute the function in parallel, stream and aggregate the results substantially reducing the time taken to execute complex data intensive tasks.
 The distribution and parallelism of the activity is abstracted away from the caller.

 Database vendors introduced stored procedures so that applications could off-load data intensive application logic to the database node where the behavior could be collocated with the data.
-GemFire extends this paradigm by supporting invocation of application defined functions on highly partitioned data nodes such that the behavior execution itself can be parallelized.
+Geode extends this paradigm by supporting invocation of application defined functions on highly partitioned data nodes such that the behavior execution itself can be parallelized.
 Behavior is routed to and executed on the node(s) that host(s) the data required by the behavior.
 Application functions can be executed on just one node, executed in parallel on a subset of nodes or in parallel across all the nodes.
 This programming model is similar to the now Map-Reduce model popularized by Google.

-With the three combined features of Data Partitioning, Data Affinity and Data Aware Routing, GemFire can receive a request on any node and route that request to a specific peer server that hosts the data required to execute that function.
+With the three combined features of Data Partitioning, Data Affinity and Data Aware Routing, Geode can receive a request on any node and route that request to a specific peer server that hosts the data required to execute that function.
 With Data Affinity (aka data colocation), all of the data needed to execute that function will be hosted by that same node, even when the data is spread over multiple data regions.
 Because all of the data is hosted locally, there is no need to coordinate a transaction with any other node.
 If pessimistic locking is required, it is reduced to a thread level semaphore in the local JVM which is much faster than coordinating with a transaction service.
 With distributed transactions eliminated and processing spread over a series of nodes (that can be increased dynamically) the architecture is well on the way to linear scalability.

 ###Data Affinity in a single partitioned region (custom partitioning using PartitionResolver)

-When storing entries in partitioned data regions, GemFire uses a 'hashing' policy by default  - the entry key is hashed to compute an integer which should be evenly distributed across a large range of values.
+When storing entries in partitioned data regions, Geode uses a 'hashing' policy by default  - the entry key is hashed to compute an integer which should be evenly distributed across a large range of values.
 The integer is used to identify a 'bucket' to which the entry will be assigned.
 The bucket is in turn mapped to a physical cache member node where the primary copy of the data will be managed.
 Each data node hosting a partitioned region will normally manage multiple buckets.
 When capacity is increased (more members are added) it is the buckets that are distributed across the members.
-Through the GemFire APIs and functions, applications are totally abstracted away from the physical location of the entry and (for optimal scalability) should not attempt to control where the data will be managed.
+Through the Geode APIs and functions, applications are totally abstracted away from the physical location of the entry and (for optimal scalability) should not attempt to control where the data will be managed.

 Custom partitioning or application-controlled partitioning is an explicit mechanism that permits applications to control collocation of related data entries.
 Applications can colocate multiple entries within a single partitioned region to be colocated or even configure colocation policy across multiple data regions.